hedonistoic/INIT-SF2e-encounter-tracker/README.md

 1. Download `init-tracker.html` from this repository
 2. Open `init-tracker.html` in your browser — this is your GM screen
-3. Click **⧉ Player View** in the header to open the player view as a popup
+3. Click **Open** from the player controls section of the side panel to open the player view as a popup
 4. Drag the popup to a secondary monitor or display facing your players
 5. That's it — no configuration required